Fatty liver disease life insurance

 If you’ve been clean for a long period of time but have some long-lasting liver damage as a result of hepatitis, it’s likely you’ll experience increased premiums.

-This isn’t to say you can’t secure affordable life insurance, but comparing quotes will be essential in securing the best available deal.
+You may be able to secure some form of cover but comparing quotes will be essential in securing the best available deal.

 To find out more about how drug use can impact your life insurance, you can read our comprehensive life insurance for drug users guide »